Retirement Topics - Beneficiary

 A beneficiary can be any person or entity the owner chooses to receive the benefits of a retirement account or an IRA after he or she dies.
 Beneficiaries of a retirement account or traditional IRA must include in their gross income any taxable distributions they receive.

 Inherited from spouse.
 If a traditional IRA is inherited from a spouse, the surviving spouse generally has the following three choices:

 Treat it as his or her own IRA by designating himself or herself as the account owner.

-Treat it as his or her own by rolling it over into a traditional IRA, or to the extent it is taxable, into a:
+Treat it as his or her own by rolling it over into a traditional IRA, or to the extent it is taxable,

 a.
 Qualified employer plan,

 b.
 Qualified employee annuity plan (section 403(a) plan),

 d.
 Deferred compensation plan of a state or local government (section 457(b) plan), or

 Treat himself or herself as the beneficiary rather than treating the IRA as his or her own.